 What happens when something or someone upsets you?
 When things don’t go your way?
 Have you ever paid attention to your responses?

 Life has a way of teaching us so much.
 Every day we have so many opportunities to be the best version of ourselves.
-Paying attention to responding versus reacting is a step in the direction towards maturity.
+Paying attention to responding versus reacting is a step in the direction towards our maturity.
 When in doubt, remaining quiet is often wise.

 Readers, let me know your thoughts about this.